MaxTPower/MaxTPower/README.md

-- 👋 Hi, I’m Tom Power.
+- 👋 Hi, I’m Tom Power, a cybersecurity professional.
 - 👀 I’m interested in learning docs-as-code.
 - 🌱 I’m currently learning markdown, github, and cloud security.
 - 💞️ I’m looking to collaborate on any project with creating technical documentation.